Sports-related curses: Drake curse

 The Drake curse is a sports curse attributed to rapper Drake.
 Endorsement from Drake, including wearing a team's or player's jersey, publicly declaring support for a team or attending a game has resulted in a loss or negative outcome for players and teams.
-Teams and athletes supposedly affected by the curse include Alabama football, Conor McGregor, the Toronto Raptors, Kentucky basketball, Juventus F.C., Serena Williams and Anthony Joshua.
+Teams and athletes supposedly affected by the curse include Alabama football, Conor McGregor, the Toronto Raptors and Toronto Blue Jays, Kentucky basketball, Juventus FC, the Canada men's national soccer team, Serena Williams and Anthony Joshua.
 In 2019, after the Toronto Raptors defeated the Philadelphia 76ers with a buzzer-beater from Kawhi Leonard, it was revealed Drake was wearing 76ers shorts in order to use the curse to his advantage.

 The Drake curse was briefly lifted on June 13, 2019, when the Toronto Raptors defeated the Golden State Warriors in game six of the 2019 NBA Finals to win the series 4-2 and claim their first NBA championship and the country's first championship since the 1993 World Series when the Toronto Blue Jays defeated the Philadelphia Phillies in the 4–2 series.

-The Phoenix Suns became the latest team to suffer the Drake Curse as of 2021 when they lost to the Milwaukee Bucks (who broke the city's 50-year championship struggle) in 2021 NBA Finals, losing 4–2.
+The Dallas Cowboys became the latest team to suffer the Drake Curse as of 2024 when they lost to Green Bay Packers in the 2023–24 NFL playoffs, however, the curse was considered to have been lifted after being broken over the course of 2023 and 2024 when the Kansas City Chiefs won the AFC championship against the Cincinnati Bengals in the AFC Championship and the Philadelphia Eagles in Super Bowl LVII after he bet on the Chiefs to win both games and again a year later when the Chiefs beat the San Francisco 49ers in Super Bowl LVIII.

-The curse was again broken in 2022 when the Los Angeles Rams beat the Cincinnati Bengals in Super Bowl LVI after Drake had bet on the Rams to win the Super Bowl.
-However, the curse struck once again as Ferrari's Formula One driver Charles Leclerc, who was leading the race, retired from the 2022 Spanish Grand Prix due to engine problems after Drake placed a bet on Leclerc winning.
-The curse also returned during the 2022 FIFA World Cup, when Alphonso Davies posted a photo with the rapper on Instagram ahead of the tournament.
-Not helping matters was the songs that Team Canada used during matches such as "Started from the Bottom" as their entrance song and "Going Bad" (which featured Drake) as their goal song.
-Canada ended up being knocked out of the tournament after three consecutive losses in the group stage.
+A data study of his full betting record between 2022 and 2024 concluded that the curse was somewhat of a myth.
+However, it concluded that 6 athletes and teams could claim to have been 'officially Drake cursed' after being defeated despite being favorites by oddsmakers.
+UFC fighters Aljamain Sterling, Israel Adesanya and Sean Strickland, along with boxer Tyson Fury, NFL wide receiver Odell Beckham Jr, and the Duke Blue Devils men's basketball team, are those named as ‘most cursed’.